karthikb08/employeeStructureAnalysis/README.md

-BIG COMPANY Organizational Structure Analyzer is a Java application that reads employee data from a CSV file, analyzes manager salary compliance and reporting line lengths, and identifies managers who are underpaid or overpaid as well as employees with excessively long reporting chains.
+# BIG COMPANY Organizational Structure Analyzer

+This Java application reads employee data from a CSV file, builds the organizational hierarchy, and performs analysis to:

-If you want, I can help you draft a more detailed README section as well!
+- Identify managers who are **underpaid** or **overpaid** based on the average salary of their direct subordinates.
+- Detect employees with **too long reporting lines** (more than 4 managers between them and the CEO).

+## Key Components

+- **Employee Model:** Represents employee data and relationships.
+- **EmployeeRepository:** Loads employee data and builds the hierarchy.
+- **OrgAnalyzerService:** Contains business logic to analyze salaries and reporting lines.
+- **ManagerSalaryIssue & ReportingLineIssue:** Data classes representing analysis results.
+- **EmployeeAnalysisApp:** Main class that runs the analysis and outputs the report.

+## Usage

+Run the application with the employee CSV file included in the classpath.
+The program prints a report highlighting salary issues and reporting line problems.

+---